developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxSettingsManager/index.md

 ## What's Next
-Now that you have learned how to configure Settings UI with Enterprise Reset option using Settings Manager on your Symbol Android devices through applications, let us try to understand and implement some of the other new Mx features introduced in V 3.0.
-So in the next tutorial, we will concentrate on the "USB Manager" Mx feature and try to explore this feature by creating a tutorial.
+Now that you have learned how to configure Settings UI with Enterprise Reset option using Settings Manager on your Symbol Android devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+So in the next tutorial, we will concentrate on the "USB Manager" MX feature and try to explore this feature by creating a tutorial.